john-itcsolutions/cheirrs/README.md

  ## SUMMARY:

-     At this point we have a handful of problems preventing the werk model from working:
+     At this point we have a handful of problems preventing the werk model from working with a kubeflow model without resorting to multipass for the Elastos/Node-Red/IOTA/PostgreSQL+GIS model:

      1. Complete MAAS setup to allow desktop hosting of two controllers thus allowing our (TensorFlow) 'lernenmaschine' model to be implemented alongside 'werk'